-Extended theory paper consisting of 80 marks of shortanswer and structured questions, designed to discriminate between grades A and D.
+Extended theory paper consisting of 80 marks of short-answer and structured questions.

-The questions are targeted at the higher grades and testing skills mainly in Assessment Objectives A and B. A quarter of the marks available will be targeted at the lower grades and contain Core only material.
-The remainder will be targeted at higher grades and will contain Extended material.
+The questions will be of a difficulty appropriate to the higher grades and will test skills mainly in Assessment Objectives A and B.

+A quarter of the marks available will be based on Core material and the remainder on the Supplement.